Two Disciplines, One Workflow

 Phase 5: Validation

 The final geometry must be validated by FEA using the actual part geometry — not the topology density field.
-This is a separate analysis step, often revealing that the interpreted surface has slightly different performance than the optimisation predicted.
+This is a separate analysis step, and it often reveals that the interpreted surface performs slightly differently from the optimization prediction.

-Typical acceptable tolerance: within 10–15% of optimisation predictions.
-If outside this range, the geometry interpretation needs refinement.
+Typical engineering target: keep validated performance within 10–15% of the optimization prediction.
+If the gap is larger, the geometry interpretation usually needs refinement.

 Subdivision Surfaces

 Subdivision surfaces (SubD) start from a coarse control cage and subdivide recursively to produce smooth, organic geometry.
-Tools: Rhino SubD, Blender, Fusion 360 Form environment.
+Common tools include Rhino SubD, Blender, and Fusion 360 Form.

 Advantages: